-It’s not an easy situation.
+It’s not always an easy situation.

-I know how painful it can be to steer through, how often to have sex.
 Getting turned down for sex, or having to turn your partner down, is hard for couples even in a stable relationship.
 When the relationship is fragile due to fighting or communication problems, it can be even more problematic.

 Throwing out an overly simplistic rule like “have sex thrice a week” doesn’t help matters much.
 There are three main reasons why I don’t support this thrice-a-week standard: